specialprivacy/kafka-sse-proxy/README.md

 * Allow clients to set filters when fetching the partitions
 * Add tests
 * Improve the handling of kafka errors (currently the values are not being set in the reply set to the client)
+* Improve midstream error handling (right now the client will not receive an error event)
 * See if the kafka-consumer-stream can be added to the no-kafka driver